Name of the Week 2014

 Neochanna is a genus of galaxiids, scaleless freshwater fishes from temperate zones of the southern hemisphere.
 Günther wrote that galaxiids “with regard to the development and position of their fins, remind us of the Pikes of the northern hemisphere, but in other respects (as, for instance, in their dentition and open ovaria) resemble the Salmonoids …”.
 Günther also noted that New Zealanders often called larger galaxiids “trout” and “rock-trout.”
 Yet the name Günther has coined for the genus — Neochanna — refers to neither pikes nor salmonids.
 While Günther never explained the etymology of the name, it clearly means new (neo-) Channa, referring to Channa, the famous (or infamous) genus of snakehead fishes from Asia.

 What did Günther find Channa-like about Neochanna?
 He didn’t say and we didn’t have a clue … until we remembered that Günther bestowed a similar name to a genus of African clariid (air-breathing) catfishes in 1873: Channallabes.
 Again, Günther did not explain the name.
-The second part, we’re certain, is derived from allabes, the ancient Greek name for Clarias anguillaris, which is often used as a suffix for eel-shaped clariid catfishes.
+The second part, we’re certain, is derived from allabes, an ancient Greek name for a fish from the Nile often applied to Clarias anguillaris (but originally referring to the cyprinid Labeo niloticus) and often used as a suffix for eel-shaped clariid catfishes.
 But what explains Günther’s choice of the prefix Channa?
 How do Asian snakeheads remind him of both pike- and salmonlike galaxiids of New Zealand and eellike catfishes of Africa?

 When we compared the two descriptions we found the answer: Neochanna and Channallabes share a common feature, the absence of ventral (or pelvic) fins.
 (The specific name of the type species, N. apoda, means “without feet.”)
 We checked our references on snakeheads and, sure enough, many species of Channa, at least those known to Günther at the time, also lack ventral fins.